 - Ovarian stimulation syndrome, which causes the ovaries to become abnormally large with fluid.
 The syndrome is associated with stomach pain, swollen stomach, nausea, shortness of breath, edema, and reduced urine.

-- The chances of ectopic pregnancy are prevalent in women who undergo IVF treatments.
+- Chances of ectopic pregnancy in women who undergo IVF treatments.

 Frequently Asked Questions